• Log in

 Brevo provides a visual workflow builder that supports advanced trigger-based campaigns such as email opens, clicks, page visits, or ecommerce actions.
 The prebuilt scenarios (welcome flows, abandoned cart, reactivation) make it really helpful, and I appreciate the ability to integrate transactional emails into workflows.

 These automation features and automated workflows cover essential needs for most SMBs.
-However, its automation library is more limited than Mailchimp’s, and AI use is only emerging (like AI-powered segmentation).
+However, its 8-template automation library is more limited than Mailchimp’s, and AI use is only emerging (like AI-powered segmentation).

 Feature